Mechanising G\"odel-L\"ob provability logic in HOL Light: Related work

-Indeed, moving from the experiment about GL proposed in the present work, we plan to develop in future a more general (and more refined) mechanism -- still based on the methodology discussed here -- to deal with (ideally) the whole cube of normal modal logic within HOL Light.
-An immediate step in that direction would be to enhance the implementation of formal proofs in $\mathsf{G3KGL}$, so that a positive answer to a given input formula would produce also a real derivation tree in the labelled sequent calculus of that very formula.
+Moving from the experiments about GL we propose in the present work, we plan to develop a more general mechanism to deal with (ideally) the whole set of normal modal logics within HOL Light.
+At the same time, we intend to add the necessary machinery to check the generated countermodels without affecting the program's performance.